m3zh/philo/README.md

 In the case of philo:
 `p->fork = sem_open("/fork", O_CREAT, 0660, p->num); // p->num is the number of forks`

-`sem_wait()` decrements the number of semaphores by one, while `sem_post()` increases it by one.
+`sem_wait()` decreases the number of semaphores by one, while `sem_post()` increases it by one.
 When no semaphores are available, the function waits until one is unblocked.

-If you do not unlink your semaphore once done, you'll keep accumulating semaphores every time you run the program.
+If you do not unlink your semaphore at the end of your program, you'll keep accumulating semaphores every time you run it.
 To check how many semaphores are available, you can use `sem_getvalue(sem_t *sem, int *sval);`
 ```
 int sval;